Discrete $\Omega$-results for the Riemann zeta function: Introduction

 for a suitably selected Dirichlet polynomial $R(t)$, called {\it the resonator}, and a smooth function $\Phi(x)$ with compact support.
 Using this method and maximising the quadratic form stemming out of the ratio of the above quantities, Soundararajan obtained \cref{montgomery} for $\sigma=1/2$ unconditionally and in a shorter range of $t$. \begin{thm*}[Soundararajan] If $T$ is sufficiently large, then

 \end{thm*}

-Further developments of the \textit{resonance method} in connection with extremal problems involving \textit{gcd-sums} were carried out by Hilberdink \cite{Hilberdink-res} who showed that there is an intimate connection between extreme values of $\zeta(s)$ in the strip $1/2<\sigma<1$ and the aforementioned sums.
+Further developments of the \textit{resonance method} in connection with extremal problems involving \textit{gcd-sums} were carried out by Hilberdink \cite{Hilberdink-res} who showed that there is an intimate connection between extreme values of $\zeta(s)$ in the strip $1/2<\sigma<1$ and the gcd-sums.
 We refer to the introductory sections in \cite{Radziwill-Lewko} and the references therein for a quick survey.
 Incidentally, similar results and the development of the resonance method inside the strip $1/2<\sigma<1$ have been carried out earlier -yet passed unknown for decades- by Voronin (see \cite{voronin} or \cite[Chapter VIII, \S2]{Karatsuba}).
-However, in both the cases of Hilberdink and Voronin, the double logarithm in the denominator on the right-hand side in \cref{montgomery} had exponent $1$ instead of $\sigma$.
-It was first Aistleitner \cite{Chris-res} who fruitfully employed the resonance method in connection with gcd-sums by introducing additionally a suitable {\it long resonator} $R(t)$ and by exploiting the positivity of the coefficients of the Dirichlet series expansion of $\zeta(s)$.
+However, in the works of both Hilberdink and Voronin, the double logarithm in the denominator on the right-hand side in \cref{montgomery} had exponent $1$ instead of $\sigma$.
+It was first Aistleitner \cite{Chris-res} who fruitfully employed the resonance method in connection with gcd-sums by additionally introducing a suitable {\it long resonator} $R(t)$ and by exploiting the positivity of the coefficients of the Dirichlet series expansion of $\zeta(s)$.

 \begin{thm*}[Aistleitner] Let $\sigma\in (1/2, 1)$ be fixed.
 Then \cref{montgomery} holds with $\theta=1-\sigma$ and $ C_\sigma=0.18(2\sigma-1)^{1-\sigma} $ being admissible. \end{thm*}